tjr1974/Silk-Road-Legends-of-Wulin/documentation/server design document.md

 # MUD Game Server Design Document

-This document provides a comprehensive detailed framework for developing a MUD (Multi-User Dungeon) game server.
+This document provides a detailed and comprehensive framework for developing a MUD (Multi-User Dungeon) game server.
 It outlines the architecture, core components, key features of the server implementation, server management, various aspects of game development, and best practices for creating a robust and scalable gaming platform.
 Remember to implement proper error handling, logging, and security measures throughout the server implementation.

 ## I. Technology Stack and Core Requirements